Sunny Ofehe: Politics

 In 2017, Ofehe declared for the governorship race of Delta state as an All Progressive Congress candidate.
 He said he wanted to be governor to put an end to the sufferings of his people and bring about diversified sources of revenue to Delta state and reduce the dependency on oil and federal allocations.
 Ofehe later stepped down after top party chieftains weighed in and said they will unanimously endorse Chief Great Ogboru as the APC candidate for 2019.

-Ofehe who has travelled globally with so much experience and credibility within his network considers himself the best candidate for the governorship race in Delta State.
+Ofehe who has travelled globally with experience and credibility within his network considers himself the 'best candidate for the governorship race in Delta State'.
 In 2022, Ofehe was unanimously affirmed during the primary election of the Young Progressives Party (YPP) as the party's Delta State governorship candidate for the 2023 election.

+In the 2023 Delta State Governorship election debate organized by the Arise Television news, Ofehe was unanimously adjudged the most outstanding with a clear vision and purpose to govern the state.
+After the election, the winner and current Governor of Delta State approached him to serve under his administration where he is currently the Executive Assistant to the Governor of Delta State, H.E.
+Sheriff Oborevwori on External Relations and Diaspora Affairs.

+He was recently appointed by the Africa CEO Club as the Vice President, Environmental Sustainability & European Relations.
+He was designated the duties at the intersection of sustainability, corporate leadership, and EU-Africa relations.

 Personal life

-Ofehe married Dorothy Faluy in 2004.
-They have four sons and currently living in Rotterdam, the Netherlands.
+Ofehe's partner is Dorothy Faluy and they have lived together since 1997 and married in 2004 in Benin City, Nigeria.
+They have four children (sons) and a grand daughter.
+The family lives in Rotterdam, The Netherlands.

 Ofehe's 60-year-old mother was strangled to death in his family home in Benin City on 4 October 2007 by assailants suspected to be hired assassins.
 It took 10 years for Ofehe to give his mother a befitting funeral in 2017.
 It was at the funeral that several top Nigerians who attended the ceremony advised him to contest for public office in the 2019 elections.